syncfusion-content/winui-docs/winui/Cartesian-Charts/Zooming-and-panning.md

 ## Zooming the chart area

-Zooming the chart area can acheived in different by pinch zooming, mouse wheel zooming, selection zooming and using the properties [ZoomFactor]() and [ZoomPosition]().
+Zooming the chart area can be achieved in different ways by pinch zooming, mouse wheel zooming, selection zooming, and also using the properties [ZoomFactor]() and [ZoomPosition]().

 ### Pinch zooming